jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 If you want to modify the problem in a callback, you _must_ use a lazy constraint.

+ !!! warning
+    You can only set each callback once.
+Calling `set` twice will over-write the earlier callback.
+In addition, if you use a solver-independent callback, you cannot set a solver-dependent callback.

 ## Lazy constraints

 Lazy constraints are useful when the full set of constraints is too large to